aldoaarellano/aldoaarellano.github.io/_projects/6_project.md

       {% include figure.liquid path="assets/img/CIGLR_AIM2.png" class="img-fluid rounded z-depth-1" %}
     </div>
 <div class="caption">
     Reconstructing community interaction networks in light of environmental chemistry can allow us to constrain inferences of metabolic or trophic interactions.
-We may also be able to bettern understand how bacterial activities and energy flow change during cHABs and feedback to observed compositional states.
+We may also be able to better understand how bacterial activities and energy flow change during cHABs and feedback to observed compositional states.
    </div>
 </div>
 </div>